State Emergency Operations Center

-At the coast winds and waves will generate a moderate risk of rip currents across Panhandle and Gulf Coast beaches from Walton County through Franklin County and from Pinellas County through Monroe County.
-In addition, a moderate risk of rip currents exists for Northeast Florida beaches from Nassau County through Flagler County.
-Otherwise, the remaining Atlantic coast beaches will enjoy a low risk of rip currents.
-Dangerous rip currents, however, can still occur near piers and jetties, especially during low tide.
+At the coast, winds and waves will generate a high risk of rip currents in Palm Beach County and a moderate risk of rip currents elsewhere along the Atlantic coast.
+In addition,a moderate risk of rip currents exists across the Panhandle coast from Walton through Franklin County.
+Dangerous rip currents can still occur on low risk days near piers and jetties, especially during low tide.
 For more information about rip current safety, click here.

 National Weather Service